ValdemarGr/gql/docs/server/integrations/relational.md

 When you AST is inspected to build the query, the recursive AST walk also composes a big reassociation function that can translate a list of flat query results into the proper nested structure.
 This composed function also tracks the visited columns and their decoders.

-The query algebra has a special operation that more or less lets the caller modify the state however they wish.
+The query algebra has a special operation that lets the caller modify the state however they wish.
 The dsl uses this state modification for various tasks, such as providing a convinient `join` method that both joins a table and performs the proper reassociation of results.
 Consider the following example that joins a table more explicitly.
 ```scala mdoc